royeverett/VirtualWindow/README.txt

 Once all that is complete you can place any Obj file (along with its MTL file) in the program folder and load it by changing "obj = OBJ('samples.obj', swapyz=True)" in the main VirtualWindow file and running the program.
 The object coordinate space is as follows: When you're looking at the screen, positive X is left, positive Y is down, and positive Z is towards the user, and all values are in inches.
 When creating files for display it's usually best to keep Z values negative, or not too high positive.

+I have included the mediapipe facemesh demo, which is outdated but really cool.
+You may have to modify it to work with your webcam, specifically the source and resolution.